Georgina Heydon is an Associate Professor in Criminology and Justice Studies, and a forensic linguist.

 - Regularly provide consultations, advice and workshops in organisational communications to multinational corporations and government departments, especially in the area of language and gender in the workplace and effective interviewing.

-- Vice President of the of the International Association of Forensic Linguists (www.iafl.org)
+- Immediate Past President of the of the International Association of Forensic Linguists (www.iafl.org)

 - Member of the International Investigative Interviewing Research Group (www.iiirg.org)